harris-ippp/s18-a02/README.md

 Down payment: ????
 ```
-Where down payment is the down payment (within $.01) that results in a down payment of $750 per month.
+Where the question marks are replaced with the down payment (within $.01) that results in a monthly payment of $750 per month.

 Hints: Replace